 References

-- General Motors Company – Environmental, Social, and Governance.
+- General Motors Company – Corporate Giving.

 - General Motors Company – Form 10-K.

-- General Motors Company – Social Impact.
+- General Motors Company – Governance & Sustainability.

-- General Motors Company – Sustainability Strategy.
+- General Motors Company – Sustainability.

 - General Motors Company – Working at GM – Environment & Sustainability.